Michelle3334/freaky_memory/README.md

 * Family members were asked to view the site and point out any bugs.

 ## Code Validation
 * The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
-The only errors were regarding headings which I do not feel those sections required.
 Beautifytools was used to validate the JavaScript code.

     * Screenshot of css validation
     <img src="assets/images/readme/css-validation.PNG">